draftdev/startup-marketing-checklist/marketing-checklist.md

   - [ ] [Squarespace](https://www.squarespace.com/)
   - [ ] [Wordpress.com](https://wordpress.org/)

-- [ ] Research keywords that you'd like your site/blog to rank for.
+- [ ] Research keywords that you'd like your site/blog to rank for ()
 - [ ] Create anchor posts or pages for keywords you'd like to rank for.
 - [ ] Have a blog post brainstorming session: